Saronic Gulf

 The Saronic Gulf (Greek: Σαρωνικός κόλπος, Saronikós kólpos) or Gulf of Aegina in Greece is formed between the peninsulas of Attica and Argolis and forms part of the Aegean Sea.
 It defines the eastern side of the isthmus of Corinth, being the eastern terminus of the Corinth Canal, which cuts across the isthmus.
 The Saronic Islands in the gulf have played a pivotal role in the history of Greece, with the largest, Salamis being the location of a significant naval battle in the Greco-Persian wars.
 The Megara Gulf makes up the northern end of the Saronic Gulf.

 The Athens urban area lies on the north coast of the Saronic Gulf.

 Etymology

-The origin of the gulf's name comes from the mythological king Saron who drowned at the Psifaei lake (modern Psifta).
+The origin of the gulf's name comes from the mythological king Saron who drowned at the Psiphaea lake (modern Psifta).
 The Saronic Gulf was a string of six entrances to the Underworld, each guarded by a chthonic enemy in the shape of a thief or bandit.